the-london-eye

 Experiences in the London Eye

-These experiences in the London Eye will linger in your memories:
+These experiences in the millennium wheel London will linger in your memories:

 • The Classic Ride: Glide up in a spacious glass capsule for 30 minutes of stunning views.
 You'll see all of London's famous landmarks from above.
 Each capsule fits up to 25 people, so there's plenty of room to move around and take photos.